California Public Utilities Commission Logo

 These BSLs reportedly have access to Reliable Broadband Service greater than or equal to 100/20 Mbps and latency less than or equal to 100 milliseconds or have an enforceable commitment for the deployment of service that meets those standards.

-This file includes the list of community anchor institution (CAI) locations.
+This file includes the list of Eligible Community Anchor Institution (CAI) locations.

 Need help?

-For general questions about the BEAD Program in California, please email the CPUC BEAD team at BEAD@cpuc.ca.gov.
+For general questions about the BEAD Program in California (excluding Subgrantee Selection), please email the CPUC BEAD team at BEAD@cpuc.ca.gov.

 For Frequently Asked Questions, please visit our FAQ page.